AndrewdAzotus/neoPixel/README.md

 I did not write this, and I wanted to apply my change to whereever I got it from.
 However, I could not find the original source so I was unable to apply it there.

+Found the author: blaz-r here on GitHub, so forked it there too.

 Rather than lose it or keep it to myself, I released it here.

 basically, use it as shown in example.py